 What matters most is for ANY pizza – especially an artisan pizza – to prove great at what it’s trying to be–crisp, chewy, or otherwise.
 The dough should be tasty; the sauce not too sweet, not too spicy; and the toppings should be fresh.

-If I had to engineer MY perfect pizza, it would be a traditional, flat, round pizza, made with Artisan dough–dough made with great flour, like King Arthur® brand, and just of that “aged” sour taste (just a hint).
+If we had to engineer THE perfect pizza, it would be a traditional, flat, round pizza, made with Artisan dough–dough made with great flour, like King Arthur® brand, and just of that “aged” sour taste (just a hint).
 This is exactly what the fresh pizza dough at Nino’s is like, especially if you leave it in your refrigerator for one day or so before you use it.

 What I just described is (exactly) our Market Café pizza sauce at Nino’s.
 I don’t bother making it at home, even though I have the recipe.
 I can’t make it any better or cheaper, so I just buy a pint of it on my way out the door.
 Best of all, it freezes well!

 Mintoria, Jacqueline and Chef Nick proudly showing off our artisan pizza.

 And cheese–lots of choices here!
 But for me, it’s NOT 100-percent mozzarella, not even fresh mozzarella–although it’s one of many GREAT topping choices.
 It’s not even brick cheese, which is also popular.

 For me, I choose a 50/50 blend of mozzarella and provolone cheese–shredded.

 Toppings are, of course, a personal preference, and I choose different toppings depending on my mood.
 Okay, now I am starting to sound a bit snobbish, aren’t I?
 But it’s the truth.